-$$C{RPP} = M + \alpha [(A - B) + (C - D) + (E - F) + G] + H$$ , where
+$C{RPP} = M + \alpha [(A - B) + (C - D) + (E - F) + G] + H$, where

-- O CRPP is the total RPP supply cost; - o M is the amount that the RPP supply would have cost under the Market Rules; - \circ α is the RPP proportion of the total Global Adjustment costs;5 - A is the amount paid to prescribed generators in respect of the output of their prescribed generation facilities;6 - B is the amount those generators would have received under the Market Rules; - C is the amount paid to the Ontario Electricity Finance Corporation (OEFC) with respect to its payments under contracts with non-utility generators (NUGs); - D is the amount that would have been received under the Market Rules for electricity and ancillary services supplied by those NUGs;
+- CRPP is the total RPP supply cost; - M is the amount that the RPP supply would have cost under the Market Rules; - ο α is the RPP proportion of the total Global Adjustment costs;7 - A is the amount paid to prescribed generators in respect of the output of their prescribed generation facilities;8 - B is the amount those generators would have received under the Market Rules; - C is the amount paid to the Ontario Electricity Finance Corporation (OEFC) with respect to its payments under contracts with non-utility generators (NUGs); - D is the amount that would have been received under the Market Rules for electricity and ancillary services supplied by those NUGs; - E is the amount paid to the Independent Electricity System Operator (IESO) with respect to its payments under certain contracts with renewable generators;

-5 The elements in square brackets collectively represent the Global Adjustment.
+7 The elements in square brackets collectively represent the Global Adjustment.
 For RPP price setting purposes the elements of the Global Adjustment are described differently in this Report than they are in O. Reg.
 429/04 (Adjustments under Section 25.33 of the Act) made under the Electricity Act, 1998.
+"G" in the expression in square brackets integrates two separate components of the Global Adjustment formula (G and H).
 "E" and "F" in the expression in square brackets include certain generation contracts that are associated with "G" in O. Reg.
 429/04.
 This is necessary to ensure that there is no double-counting and thus over-recovery of generation costs because all RPP supply is included in "M".
-The Global Adjustment formula in O. Reg.
-429/04 also has a component ("H") for amounts approved by the OEB under section 78.5 of the Act that are payable to distributors.
-These were amounts related to OEB-approved conservation and demand management programs under Ministerial directive.
-The last such program ended in 2014.
-As discussed below, the Global Adjustment is recovered through the RPP according to the allocation of the Global Adjustment between Class A and Class B consumers, and the RPP consumers' share of Class B consumption.
+As discussed below, the Global Adjustment is recovered through the RPP according to the allocation of the Global Adjustment between Class A and Class B consumers, and the RPP consumers' share of Class B consumption prior to taking into account the effect of the OFHP Act.

-6 As set out in regulation O. Reg.
-53/05 (Payments under Section 78.1 of the Act) made under the Act, the OEB sets payment amounts for energy produced from Ontario Power Generation's nuclear and certain hydro-electric generating stations (the prescribed assets).
-The OEB's most recent Order setting hydroelectric payment amounts (EB-2018-0243) was issued on February 21, 2019.
-Nuclear payment amounts were approved as part of EB-2016-0152 effective January 1, 2017 and for each following year through to December 31, 2021.
-The Decision and Order on EB-2016-0152 was issued December 28, 2017 and the Payments Amount Order was issued March 29, 2018.
+8 As set out in regulation O. Reg.
+53/05 (Payments under Section 78.1 of the Act) made under the OEB Act, the OEB sets payment amounts for energy produced from Ontario Power Generation's nuclear and certain hydro-electric generating stations (the prescribed assets).
+The OEB's most recent Order setting base payment amounts (EB-2018-0243) was issued on February 21, 2019.

-- E is the amount paid to the Independent Electricity System Operator (IESO) with respect to its payments under certain contracts with renewable generators; - F is the amount that would have been received under the Market Rules for electricity and ancillary services supplied by those renewable generators; - G is the amount paid by the IESO for its other procurement contracts for generation or for demand response or Conservation and Demand Management (CDM); and - o H is the amount associated with the variance account held by the IESO, currently zero.
+- F is the amount that would have been received under the Market Rules for electricity and ancillary services supplied by those renewable generators; - G is (a) the amount paid by the IESO for its other procurement contracts for generation or for demand response or Conservation and Demand Management (CDM), and (b) the sum of any OEB-approved amounts for OEB-approved CDM programs that are payable by the IESO to distributors; and - H is the amount associated with the variance account held by the IESO.
+This includes any existing variance account balance needed to be recovered (or disbursed) in addition to any interest incurred (or earned).